Pod-Point/countries/README.md

 },
 ```

-Then finally, if you're using Laravel, add the service provider to your `config/app.php` providers array:
+Then finally, if you're using a Laravel version which doesn't support Auto Discovery, add the service provider to your `config/app.php` providers array:

 ```php
 'providers' => [